Munger Fort: History

 History also records a "White Mutiny" by disgruntled officers of the East India Company (who controlled the fort) in the precincts of the Munger Fort, which was put down in 1766 by Lord Clive.
 The mutiny broke out over the reduction of an extra monthly payment called bhatta to soldiers on active duty.
 After the suppression of the mutiny, a small garrison was thereafter stationed at the fort.
 Over the years, the maintenance of the fort was neglected.

+The old British cemetery, also known as Lal Darwaza cemetery, lay just north-west of the north gate of Munger (Monghyr) Fort.
+It held monuments dating from the late 18th and early 19th centuries, included many obelisk tombs.
+The earliest of these monuments consisted of a massive black stone pillar, probably once part of a temple, which was erected to the memory of a youth named Stewart, who died at Munger in 1769.
+The latest monument was from 1862; shortly after which, the cemetery was closed.
+The Munger Fort was a place of considerable importance to the British East India Company and the British Raj until India's independence in 1947.
+The cemetery served as a final resting place for British officers and other personnel who died while stationed there.